 5 million pixels

 Image quality is outstanding, producing a bright, sharp and colourful image with good all-round viewing angles in tablet and laptop modes.
-The Yoga 2 has a maximum brightness of 317cd/m2 and a contract ratio of 634:1 make it good for document or photo-editing work, as well as routine tasks such as web browsing.
+The Yoga 2 has a maximum brightness of 317cd/m2 and a contrast ratio of 634:1 makes it good for document or photo-editing work, as well as routine tasks such as web browsing.